ProjectKorra/ProjectKorraWiki/source/pkcore/abilities.rst

 ======================
 Elements and Abilities
 ======================
-Each element contains a variety of abilities that the player can use to aid their survival.
+Each element has a variety of abilities that can be used for combat, exploration, and gathering resources.
 Below are outlines of each element and the abilities they contain.

 Airbending